abagusetty/CMakeBuild/dox/SoYouWannaFindBLAS.md

 going through CBLAS/LAPACKE.
 CBLAS/LAPACKE are thin wrapper libraries over a standard BLAS/LAPACK implementation designed to give it C-like linkage.
 Unfortunately, their adoption is not as widespread as one would like with most codes still relying on BLAS/LAPACK directly.
-Given that NWChemExBase's target software stack is written primarily in C/C++ we will insist on using CBLAS/LAPACKE.
+Given that CMakeBuild's target software stack is written primarily in C/C++ we will insist on using CBLAS/LAPACKE.
 Finally, note that for most CBLAS/LAPACKE implementations one still needs to link against the underlying BLAS/LAPACK implementation so we